-Events in 2000-2009 were selected which met three criteria: (a) the RMM amplitude was >1 in Phase 2 (Indian Ocean) on day n; (b) the amplitude was >1 in Phase 6 (West Pacific) on at least one day between n + 20 and n + 30; (c) the amplitude was >1 in any phase on all days from nto n + 30.
+Events in 2000-2009 were selected that met three criteria: (i) the RMM amplitude was >1 in Phase 2 (Indian Ocean) on day n; (ii) the amplitude was >1 in Phase 6 (West Pacific) on at least 1 day between n+20 and n+30; and (iii) the amplitude was >1 in any phase on all days from n to n+30.
 Such stringent criteria resulted in the selection of highly similar, strong, propagating MJO events that form a consistent composite.
 Thirteen events met these criteria, including the Apr09 event.
-[Oct08 does not meet criterion (a) because the amplitude first became >1 in Phase 3, but meets the other two criteria; it is included as the hindcast data were already available.]
-Table I lists the earliest day nmeeting all three criteria.
+[Oct08 does not meet criterion (i) because the amplitude first became >1 in Phase 3, but meets the other two criteria; it is included as the hindcast data were already available.]
+Table 1 lists the earliest day n meeting all three criteria.

 Two 30-day CTL, NoCMT, 1.5F and 1.5F+NoCMT hindcasts were performed for each case.
-The first hindcast (the "Day-n hindcasts") was initialised on day n.
-To test that our results were not sensitive to our choice to initialise the model with a strong Phase 2 MJO, a second hindcast was initialised on day n+10 (the "Day-n+10 hindcasts"; Table I).
-These dates have strong MJO events either Phase 3 or Phase 4.
-Cases are identified by a three-letter abbreviation for the month in which the Day-n hindcasts start, followed by the last two digits of the year.
+The first hindcast (the 'Day-n hindcasts') was initialized on day n.
+To test that our results were not sensitive to our choice to initialize the model with a strong Phase 2 MJO, a second hindcast was initialized on day n+10 (the 'Day-n+10 hindcasts': Table 1).
+These dates have strong MJO events, either Phase 3 or Phase 4.
+Cases are identified by a threeletter abbreviation for the month in which the Day-n hindcasts start, followed by the last two digits of the year.
 Composites of Day-n and Day-n+10 hindcasts were constructed by averaging across all 14 cases.
 For brevity, analysis of the composites is presented in lieu of the individual cases.
-By construction, the temporal evolutions of the observed events are highly similar, which suggests a limited loss of fidelity in considering the composites over the individual cases.
+By construction, the temporal evolution of the observed events is highly similar, which suggests a limited loss of fidelity in considering the composites over the individual cases.